Lígia F Coelho

 About me

-I lead an interdisciplinary research program on biosignature detection and interpretation at Cornell University, with particular emphasis on current and upcoming telescopes and space missions.
+I lead an interdisciplinary research program on biosignature detection and interpretation at Caltech.

 My work has been recognized with prestigious awards, including a 51 Pegasi b Fellowship from the Heising-Simons Foundation.
 In 2022, I was the sole Portuguese recipient of the Fulbright-Schuman Fellowship for Scholars.